skovachev/builder/README.md

 Builder
 ======
+Builder classes for Laravel 4

 TODOs
 -----
 1. Add tests
 2. Update Readme with guide on how to use package

-A collection of core classes for Laravel 4 Apps

 DON'T BE A DICK PUBLIC LICENSE
 ------------------------------
 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

 DON'T BE A DICK PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION